lam-nbt-2004/Ping-Pong-Game---Embedded-Systems/README.md

 ### 🔹 Game Over Screen
 - Displays winner using formatted text:

 - Winner information is passed through the Model

-### 🔹 Sound Feedback
-- Buzzer activates whenever the ball hits a paddle

 ---